singularian/binshuffle/README.md

 # binshuffle
 A Program to Shuffle Binary Files

+This program is a commandline utility for Binary file shuffling.
-This program allows the contents of a file to be reversibly shuffled and unshuffled.
+It allows the contents of a file to be reversibly reversibly shuffled and reversibly unshuffled.
+The shuffle uses a pseudo random number generator to shuffle and unshuffle the file.
-There are 7 file shuffle operations.
+There are currently 8 file shuffle operations.
+It can also display the hex code of a file.
 These are:

 - 1) File reverse - Reverses a file